70v-Yoyo/hexo-everyday-calendar/README.md

 ```bash
 npm install hexo-everyday-calendar
 ```
-2. (If it cannot be displayed normally,) please ensure that you have a `div` element with the classname `'site-body'` on your homepage.
+2. (If it cannot be displayed normally,) please ensure that you have a tag `<body>`  in your homepage.
 The calendar will automatically be placed within this `div`.
-3. This plugin supports custom placement on your homepage.
+3. (Only for version <=1.3.9) This plugin supports custom placement on your homepage.
 To use it, identify the `div` block where you want the plugin, and set its classname to `'site-body'`.
 You'll typically find  `div` block within your `index.html` file, located in your blog folder.
 4. check the effects:  `hexo clean&&hexo g&&hexo s`

 # 使用